 The best shampoos for smooth hair that are available in the Indian market are:

-- Rub them well to get a soapy solution.
+- Let it boil until you get a soapy solution.

 - Use this to wash your hair at least twice a week to get shiny and smooth hair.